 When the tank reaches maximum capacity the overflow siphon diverts the excess water to drainage.
 It also removes pollen from the water surface to keep it clean.

-A manual or automatic submersible pump directs the water from the bottom of the tank to the desired output such as a tap or washing machine.
+A manual or automatic submersible pump directs the water from the bottom of the tank to the desired output such as a hose or washing machine.

 By understanding how to harvest rainwater, the capacity of rainwater you can collect annually and the required equipment to do so, you can make an educated decision on how you can start harvesting.